MIXED THAL is a passion and a long-held dream.

-Food plays an integral part in Bangladeshi culture, my family keenly celebrated all festivals, harvests, and new births with huge gatherings of family, friends, and neighbours.
+Food plays an integral part in Bangladeshi culture, every festival, harvest, wedding, new births are celebrated with a lots of food with family, friends, and neighbours chipping in the cooking.

-My fondest memory from that time includes seeing both my Mother and Grandmother skilfully manage these events with ease, creativity and resourcefulness- making little go far.
+Growing up my fondest memory include seeing both my Mother and Grandmother skilfully manage these events with ease, creativity and resourcefulness- making little go far.

 My own cooking ventures began around the age of ten, mainly helping my mother, who suffered limited mobility due to rheumatoid arthritis.

 By the time I left school, I took full reins of our family kitchen, it also became the testing ground to polish my cooking and hosting skills.

 Cooking wasn’t the only passion I had.
 Having studied Art, Fashion and Graphic Design, I volunteered or rather insisted on taking charge of planning family and friends' weddings and enjoyed the creativity that went in to producing eye catching venues.

 Along the way I’ve been fortunate to have had the opportunity of working in a variety of professions including Banking, Finance, Local Government, Events and Charity Organisations; all of which has cultivated my strengths in forming connections with people and delivering services that fits the individuals.